clockworksspheres/ramdisk/src/Docs/DesignThoughts/SystemSpecifics/Windows/RamdiskSoftwareSettingUpForWindows11.md

 the "aim_ll -l" command should return the ramdisks that are installed.
 If none are installed, it should return "No virtual disks".

+# Older instructions no longer valid as of 11/25/1925

 ### Download the AIM toolkit

 [Arsenal-Image-Mounter-<version>.zip] under [Arsenal Image Mounter](https://arsenalrecon.com/downloads)